-In the book A New Earth by Eckhart Tolle, he says that the space between thoughts probably arise sporadicially.
-Why we have not been aware about these spaces is because our consciousness had been so mersmerized by experienced and conditioned to identify with form that it does not become aware of inner space.
+Spiritual teacher, Eckhart Tolle, says that the space between thoughts probably arise sporadicially.
+Why we have not been aware about these spaces is because our consciousness had been so mersmerised by experienced and conditioned to identify with form that it does not become aware of inner space.
 You may be tempted to look for the Gap.
 However, you will not be able to seek for space; it just arises.

 “Discover inner space by creating gaps in the stream of thinking.
 Without those gaps, your thinking becomes repetitive, uninspired, devoid of any creative spark, which is how it still is for most people on the planet.” — A New Earth by Eckhart Tolle

 Eckhart Tolle suggests breath meditation to help bring space into our lives.
 When we become conscious of our own breath, we are absolutely present.
 Conscious breathing stops the process of thinking.
 But we are not asleep in this state.
 We are fully awake.
 Meditation offers the arising of space consciousness.